libvips/libvips/_posts/2019-12-11-What's-new-in-8.9.md

 Previously, libvips supported file and memory data sources and sinks.
-If you wanted to process images on systems like AWS, you were forced to read images into memory first, then process back to memory again, then send the result to the output.
+If you wanted to process images on systems like AWS, you were forced to read to memory first, then process back to memory again, then send the result to the output.

 It looked something like this: